todistantlands/todistantlands.github.io/_posts/2026-02-13-heated-rivalry-man.md

 share: true
 ---

 This is not a post about the things this blog is usually about.
-This is a post where I write at length about a TV show about gay hockey players hit me like a fucking truck, and I'm posting it here because I want to get these thoughts in writing and share them and I don't have anywhere else do that.
+This is a post where I write at length about how a TV show about gay hockey players hit me like a fucking truck, and I'm posting it here because I want to get these thoughts in writing and share them and I don't have anywhere else do that.

 So I literally don't know if I mentioned this in the 10+ years I've been writing this blog but I'm gay.
 If I haven't mentioned it it's not really a closet thing so much as like, not usually what I'm writing about here.
 That's an important context note here.
 Equally important is I am married to another man.